Atlanta’s Best Restaurant Groups

-If you’re familiar with the Atlanta restaurant scene, chances are you’ve heard about chef/restaurateur Ford Fry and his nine (and counting!) restaurants that have popped up across town in a matter of eight years.
-With restaurants in neighborhoods ranging from the Westside and Inman Park to Buckhead and Alpharetta, there’s almost always a Ford Fry restaurant nearby when you’re eating in Atlanta.
+If you’re familiar with the Atlanta restaurant scene, chances are you’ve heard about chef/restaurateur Ford Fry and his eleven (and counting!) restaurants.
+With concepts in neighborhoods ranging from the Westside and Inman Park to Buckhead and Alpharetta, there’s almost always a Ford Fry restaurant nearby when you’re eating in Atlanta.

 Whether you’re looking to celebrate an occasion with the city’s priciest steak options at Marcel, cozy up with a bowl of pasta at neighborhood restaurant No. 246, scope out the scene at seafood-centric The Optimist or sit back and have a margarita at Superica (at Krog Street Market in in Inman Park or Roswell Road in Buckhead) or The El Felix (at the Avalon in Alpharetta and the Battery by SunTrust Park), Ford Fry has you covered.
 But despite the sheer number of concepts, each of Ford Fry’s restaurants bring a unique personality to the table and no detail is left undone.
 From the design of each space to the service and food, Fry has made sure his restaurants run like well-oiled machines.
-Some of our favorite things to try... include the seasonally crafted pre-fixe menu at St. Cecilia’s Sunday Supper for $35 a person, a Southern American brunch at King and Duke (don’t miss the salmon cakes benedict and homemade cinnamon rolls) or shrimp and grits for dinner at JCT Kitchen.
-We can’t pass up Bar Margot’s cocktail list at Four Seasons Atlanta either.
-With a drink menu curated by Atlanta’s cocktail legends, Greg Best and Paul Calvert, guests can sip on innovative craft cocktails in a plush, unpretentious atmosphere.
+Don't miss the the Sunday Supper at JCT Kitchen, a $29 prix fixe "fancy meat plus three" with a choice of meats like fried chicken and blackened catfish, three sides like braised local greens and macaroni and cheese, plus dessert, or the donut brunch Saturdays and Sundays in the downstairs "den" at BeetleCat.

 Star Provisions Restaurant Group

 Anne Quatrano, co-owner and chef of Star Provisions Restaurants, has been called Atlanta’s restaurant godmother, as she was a pioneer not only in Atlanta’s fine dining scene, but also in the farm-to-table, chef-driven restaurant movement.
-Most well-known for the acclaimed Bacchanalia, Star Provisions Restaurants also includes Floataway Café, Star Provisions, Little Bacch and W.H.
+Most well-known for the acclaimed Bacchanalia, the restaurant group also includes Floataway Café, Star Provisions Market and Cafe, Little Star Provisions plus W.H.
 Stiles Fish Camp – Dubs along with the forthcoming Pancake Social at Ponce City Market.
 Her restaurant group, which sources ingredients from Quatrano’s family farm, Summerland, has been serving Atlanta topnotch dishes before food was even a “thing” here, and there’s no stopping them now.

-Known for having one of the best cheese cases in town, Star Provisions, a rustic yet elegant market full of gift and cookware items, hosts a monthly wine and cheese class for those looking to explore artisan cheeses and wine pairings, and offers meat, coffee and a lunch counter, which serves gourmet salads, sandwiches and a selection of specials daily.
-We can’t say no to grabbing a sweet... treat from the bakery after washing down a muffaleta sandwich with ginger ale in the stunning new Ellsworth Industrial Boulevard location.
+Known for having one of the best cheese cases in town, Star Provisions, a rustic yet elegant market full of gift and cookware items, also offers meat, coffee and a lunch counter, which serves gourmet salads, sandwiches, pizzas and a selection of specials daily.
+We can’t say no to grabbing a sweet treat from the bakery after washing down a muffaleta sandwich with ginger ale in the stunning new Ellsworth Industrial Boulevard location.
 A scaled down menu is offered at Little Star in the old Star Provisions space in Westside Provisions District.

-If you’re a foodie on a budget, but have your eye on Bacchanalia’s 5-course pre-fixe menu ($85 per person), take a seat at the bar where you can order the day’s menu items a la carte.
+On a budget, but have your eye on Bacchanalia’s 5-course pre-fixe menu ($95 per person)?
+Take a seat at the bar where you can order the day’s menu items a la carte.
 If you’re lucky, your server might send you home with a complimentary specialty baked item.
-Or, check out Floataway Café, which offers a new menu each day full of French-Italian seasonal fare.
+Or check out Floataway Café, which offers a new menu each day full of French-Italian seasonal fare.
 With entrees ranging from $18 to $29, guests can choose from grain and pasta dishes or meat and fish options that are all locally sourced.

 Little Italia Restaurant Group

-After Gio successfully turned Hemphill Ave. into Atlanta’s bustling and charming Little Italy, he expanded it beyond he original Westside location, with Antico Pizza and Gio’s Chicken locations at the Avalon in Alpharetta and will be opening another Antico Pizza location at the new Braves stadium in 2017.Continue to 5 of 8 below.
+After Gio successfully turned Hemphill Ave. into Atlanta’s bustling and charming Little Italy, he expanded it beyond he original Westside location, with Antico Pizza and Caffe Antico locations at the Avalon in Alpharetta and an Antico Pizza location at SunTrust Park.

 Buckhead Life Restaurant Group

-Since 1979, Buckhead Life has been ruling Buckhead with hotspots like Kyma, Chops and the Atlanta Fish Market.
-Many modern restauranteurs have shied away from white-table-cloth concepts, but father-son duo, Pano and Pano II Karatassos, have proven that fine dining is still alive and swell in Atlanta.
-Though the group’s eight restaurants are known for their upscale dining rooms, their menus are anything but full of stuffy, old-school dishes.
+Since 1979, Buckhead Life has been ruling Buckhead with hotspots like Kyma, Chops Lobster Bar and the Atlanta Fish Market.
+Many modern restauranteurs have shied away from white-table-cloth concepts, but the father-son duo Pano and Pano II Karatassos have proven that fine dining is still alive and swell in Atlanta.
+Though the group’s eight restaurants are known for their upscale dining rooms, their menus are anything but stuffy.
 While Buckhead Life covers a variety of cuisines – traditional French at Bistro Niko, Italian at Pricci and Mediterranean at Kyma – the chefs at each restaurant use old-school techniques to produce fresh, new takes on classic dishes.
-Local favorites include the flash fried lobster tail from Chops Lobster, grilled octopus from Kyma and steak au poivre from Bistro Niko.
+Local favorites include the flash fried lobster tail from Chops Lobster Bar, grilled octopus from Kyma and steak au poivre from Bistro Niko.
 Want something more casual?
-Try the Atlanta Fish Market where you’ll fit in wearing a pair of jeans and receive the same quality food and service.
-Or head to Corner Café, which serves... breakfast and lunch options daily, or Buckhead Diner, an Atlanta classic that serves elevated diner classics like veal and wild mushroom meatloaf.
+Try the Atlanta Fish Market, where you’ll fit in wearing a pair of jeans and receive the same quality food and service.
+Or head to Corner Café, which serves breakfast and lunch options daily, or Buckhead Diner, an Atlanta classic that serves elevated diner classics like veal and wild mushroom meatloaf.

 Castellucci Hospitality Group

-Castellucci Hospitality Group is now in the hands of Stephanie and Fred Castelucci, who have been credited for growing the restaurant group to include three more restaurants: the Iberian Pig in Decatur, Cooks and Soldiers on the Westside and Double Zero in Emory Village and Bar Mercado and Recess at Krog Street Market.
+Castellucci Hospitality Group is now in the hands of Stephanie and Fred Castelucci, who have been credited for growing the restaurant group to include five more restaurants: the Iberian Pig in Decatur, Cooks & Soldiers on the Westside, Double Zero in Emory Village and Bar Mercado and Recess at Krog Street Market.

 Concentrics Restaurant Group

-At Concentrics Restaurants’ eight Atlanta restaurants, no detail is left undone, and you can see and feel that when you walk into each location with their “wow factor” design work.
-From dramatic lighting and central structures, like Two Urban Lick’s focal-point bar, to wine and beer walls, you’ll definitely have something to look at while eating some of Atlanta’s best dishes.
+At Concentrics Restaurants’ five Atlanta restaurants, no detail is left undone, and you can see and feel that when you walk into each location with their “wow factor” design work.

 Fifth Group Restaurant Group

-Recently awarded the Distinguished Service Award by the Georgia Restaurant Association, Fifth Group Restaurants is perhaps most admired for their eye towards sustainability and for pioneering green efforts in the Atlanta restaurant world.
-Each restaurant, along with Bold American Catering, is committed to a zero-waste policy, recycles grease to biofuel and is working towards the Green Foodservice Alliance certification.
+A recipient of the Distinguished Service Award by the Georgia Restaurant Association, Fifth Group Restaurants is perhaps most admired for their eye towards sustainability and for pioneering green efforts in the Atlanta restaurant world.
+Each restaurant, along with Bold Catering & Design, is committed to a zero-waste policy, recycles grease to biofuel and is working towards the Green Foodservice Alliance certification.
 They’ve also converted half of their locations’ water heaters to on-demand systems and dish machines to low-use, water efficient models.

 Between focusing on sustainability initiatives, the management team has ensured that while South City Kitchen, La Tavola, Lure, Ecco, El Taco and Alma Cocina are all under Fifth Group Restaurants’ umbrella, each restaurant carries its own identity.
-Midtown customers are wowed by the elevated Southern cuisine served in a homey environment at South City Kitchen, while just down the block, Lure serves contemporary fish house dishes in a... modern farmhouse setting.
-Likewise, Ecco impresses customers with their traditional European dishes and wine list, which offers both old world and new world-style glasses and bottles.
+Midtown customers are wowed by the elevated Southern cuisine served in a homey environment at the original South City Kitchen, while just down the block, Lure serves contemporary fish house dishes in a modern farmhouse setting.
+Likewise, the original Ecco impresses customers with traditional European dishes and wine list, which offers both old world and new world-style glasses and bottles.

-Alma Cocina is the group’s latest restaurant, and it’s known its Tex-Mex dishes in downtown Atlanta.
-A bit more upscale than El Taco, locals rave about the guacamole and salsa sampler, so make sure to start off with it before moving onto their selection of ceviches, tacos and large plates.
+Downtown, try Alma Cocina, with Tex-Mex that's a bit more upscale than El Taco.
+Locals rave about the guacamole and salsa sampler, so make sure to start off with it before moving onto the selection of ceviches, tacos and large plates.